migueltorrescosta/migueltorrescosta.github.io/_posts/2020-04-02-Online-Mafia-Rulebook.md

 ### 4th day message

 Good morning everyone!
 A new day dawns upon our faces, with the hope of a Mafia killed but the near certainty of another victim falling pray to the mafia.
 Our doctor did a wonderful job the previous night, can he repeat his prowess?
 We wake up in hope only to see cut toe in our town plaza.
 A body part is a seal of something dark, but a toe?
 Pedro shows up with another toe.
 João finds a finger.
 Anastasia a ear.
 The town goes around finding chopped up body parts like it's easter.
 We assemble the puzzle pieces and start building the full picture.
 After a fun day out playing puzzles and doing picnic, wefind the puzzle solves to be Mar.
 She was dead, and not only did we solve the puzzle of her body pieces, we also solved the puzzle of her role.
 She was a TOWNSPERSON.
 For the picnic, we all had a cake, as usual.
 This time, it was addressed to João, with the shape of a dead horse's head.
 Fitting

+### 4th day final vote count
+- (6) **Fons:** Pedro, João, Claudia, Andrea, Tushita, David
+- (3) **João:** Fons, Agnes, Luiza

+### 5th day message

+Good morning beautiful people of dies-ville.
+Another day arises in this death torn town, having had a short night after so many deaths.
+Wait.
+It isn't death torn today.
+We arrive in town and nobody is dead.
+Could it be true?
+Have the mafia taken an holiday?
+Have they hidden their body too well for us to find it?
+Turns out they just hidden it, in an attempt to be discreet Pedro's body was hidden under the Plaza's marble floor, his body crushed between the dirt below and the marble above.
+Pedro was a TOWNSPERSON.
+As such, we relocate to the bakery.
+I could describe the cake, but today the baker's words surpass my writing skills.
+As such, I will provide you with a direct quotation:

+*It's a beautiful cake with a smiley face which smells heavenly and makes the receiver share it with everyone in town.
+It makes everyone think of their favorite memories and will always remake/refill itself making it an endless/never ending cake.
+After finishing their first slice, people realize their mouth is dripping blood.
+Turns out that the cake has turned to blood and it hass written "liar liar pants on fire, next time you won't get an orgasm".*

+Have a good day everyone!